project-poodle/poodle/design.md

       - file type (4 bits) and mode (12 bits)
       - UID, GID (2 * 4 bytes)
       - file size (8 bytes)
-      - timestamps (4 * 8 bytes)
+      - atime, mtime, ctime (3 * 8 bytes)
+   - considering filename commonly less than 48 bytes, this data structure is commonly less than 96 bytes

-- each attribute group stores metadata for up to 64 files
+- each attribute group stores metadata for up to 64 inode entries
-  - 320 * 64 = 20KB
+  - max size: 320 * 64 = 20KB
+  - common size: 96 * 64 = 6KB

 - base Tablet key is 8 bytes inode id for the directory
   - maximum 256 attribute groups from 0x00 to 0xff under each key
-  - each shard can store up to 64 * 256 = 16K file metadata
+  - each shard can store metadata for up to 64 * 256 = __16K files__
+  - max size: 320 * 64 * 256 = 5MB
+  - common size: 96 * 64 * 256 = 1.5MB

 - __one__ byte extended key can be appended to the Tablet key
   - a bit map of 32 bytes (256 bits) is stored with base Tablet key